-On the whole, people in the UK are healthier, wealthier and live longer today than 30 years ago.2 Yet, in common with other healthcare systems, the National Health Service (NHS) is having to address increasing demand in the context of financial constraints.3
+On the whole, people in the UK are healthier, wealthier and live longer today than 30 years ago.
+Yet, in common with other healthcare systems, the National Health Service (NHS) is having to address increasing demand in the context of financial constraints.

-This Review has considered how digital healthcare technologies, encompassing genomics, digital medicine, artificial intelligence (AI) and robotics, could enable the NHS to meet this challenge.
-These technologies already empower patients to participate actively in their own care, with a greater focus on wellbeing to prevent disease such as cancer and cardiovascular diseases.
-It is also possible to predict individual disease risk and to personalise the management of long-term conditions such as diabetes and asthma.4 Patients are embracing new technology across most aspects of their lives and increasingly expect their healthcare to be supported by it.5 However, realising this potential depends on the technology being easy and intuitive to use, meeting a clear need, and being endorsed by healthcare professionals.
+This Review has considered how digital healthcare technologies, encompassing genomics, digital medicine, • The consequences for the selection, curricula, artificial intelligence (AI) and robotics, could enable the education, training, development and lifelong learning NHS to meet this challenge.
+These technologies already of current and future NHS staff. empower patients to participate actively in their own care, with a greater focus on wellbeing to prevent disease such Dr Topol appointed a Review Board and three Expert as cancer and cardiovascular diseases.
+It is also possible Advisory Panels - on genomics, digital medicine, and AI and to predict individual disease risk and to personalise the robotics.
+Each was co-chaired by distinguished leaders in management of long-term conditions such as diabetes the field.
+Each Panel included a member of the HEE Patient and asthma.
+Patients are embracing new technology Advisory Forum.
+A working group focused on organisational across most aspects of their lives and increasingly expect development.
+HEE provided the secretariat team to facilitate their healthcare to be supported by it.
+However, realising the Review (see Appendix 1).
+Dr Topol said: this potential depends on the technology being easy and intuitive to use, meeting a clear need, and being endorsed by healthcare professionals.